Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Main Results

-\textbf{Discussion of step sizes}: While the optimal convergence rate of the exponentially stable setting is $O(1/k)$ when $\xi = 1$, the convergence rate is dependent on the initial step size.
+\textbf{Discussion of step sizes}: When $\xi = 0$, we do not have convergence but the algorithm converges exponentially fast to some ball, which is in the interests of practitioners.
+When $\xi \in (0,1]$, we have mean square convergence to the point $x^*$, and the optimal convergence rate of the exponentially stable setting is $O(1/k)$ when $\xi = 1$.
+Notably, the convergence rate is dependent on the initial step size in this case.
 On the other hand, when $\xi \in (0,1)$, the convergence rate is independent of the step size, and hence, it is robust.
-When $\xi = 0$, we do not have convergence but the algorithm converges exponentially fast to some ball, which is in the interests of practitioners \cite{zaiwei-constant-stepsize}.
+To address the parameter dependence issue when $\xi = 1$, we can employ Polyak-Ruppert averaging $x_n^{PR} = \frac{1}{n} \sum_{k=1}^n x_k$ and assume the following assumptions. \begin{assumption} (ODE vector field assumption, Assumption A3 in \cite{kontoyiannisborkar2024odemethodasymptoticstatistics}) The scaled vector field $F_\infty(\theta) = \lim_{r \rightarrow \infty} \frac{F(r\theta)}{r}$ exists for any $\theta \in \R^d$. \end{assumption} Now, we would assume an extra condition on the noise, which can be loosely interpreted as the ergodicity condition of the noise. \begin{assumption} (Assumption DV3 in \cite{kontoyiannisborkar2024odemethodasymptoticstatistics}) For $b > 0$, functions $V: X \rightarrow \R_+, W: X \rightarrow [1,\infty)$ and a small function $s: X \rightarrow [0,1]$ (defined as in \cite{kontoyiannisborkar2024odemethodasymptoticstatistics}) such that